 Matillion ETL has versioning features to help you manage versions of your ETL Transformation and Orchestration Jobs.
-Versioning supports many use cases, but perhaps the most salient is to be able to capture your development at a point in time to designate as "live" or "production”, etc., and to then continue working on your Default Version.
+Versioning supports many use cases, but perhaps the most common use is to capture and freeze your development at a point in time to designate as "live" or "production" versions, and to then continue working on your default version.
 This article discusses the basic versioning concepts and steps.

-Note 1: A copy version does not include the undo history for the project (although that history is maintained in the default version), but any subsequent changes made in that version will be tracked.
+- A new version does not include the undo history for the project (although that history is maintained in the version it branches from), but any subsequent changes made in the new version will be tracked.

 Creating a new version

-Version locking allows you to protect a version of your project.
-The aim of this feature is to prevent accidental changes to important versions such as a "production" or "live" version.
-The version locking can be overridden if, for example, a quick change is needed to be made to a production job, or if you want to unlock a version permanently.
+Version locking allows you to protect a version of your project, This feature can prevent accidental changes to important versions such as a "production" or "live" version.
+The version can be unlocked if you later decide you need to make changes to the job.

-Now that we have created a new version, we can see both versions of our project in the Manage Version window (in the image immediately above).
+When you have created a new version, you will see all versions of the project listed in the Manage Versions dialog.

-To switch to the version named NewVer, we simply click on the square icon in the Switch Version column in the NewVer row.
-We are then given the chance to click OK or Cancel.
+To switch to the version named Test-Version in the above example, click on the square icon next to Test-Version in the Switch Version column, and then click OK to confirm the switch.

-Note: It is not possible to delete the “default” version
+It is not possible to delete the Default Version.

-Note: It is not possible to rename the “default” version.
+- It is not possible to rename the Default Version

 Using and running a version

-- Task History - In the Task History, the version is displayed so that you can easily see which version of the project has been run.
+- Task History: In the Task History (see here), the version is displayed so that you can easily see which version of the project has been run.

 - By URL: If you wish to "deep-link" or bookmark a project version, the version can be referenced in the URL: